fm4v436x6r/fhe-donations/README.md

 - Project B: 10 donors give $10 each → Large matching

 This prioritizes **community support** over **whale donations**.

+### Privacy-Preserving Quadratic Funding

+In SealedGood, all quadratic funding calculations are performed on **encrypted donation amounts**:

+1. Individual donations remain private throughout the calculation
+2. Only the final matching distribution is revealed
+3. Prevents donation amount manipulation and gaming
+4. Ensures fair distribution based on true community support

 ## Deployment